 Third-country nationals must attach details of their comprehensive health insurance cover to their residence permit application.
 (Third-country national means any person who is not a citizen of the European Union or a citizen of Norway, Iceland, Liechtenstein, or Switzerland).

 EU/EEA citizens are recommended to bring along the European Health Insurance Card which allows you to enjoy the same health care as Finnish citizens.
 It is useful before you have a habitual residence in Finland.
 In spite of the student health care system (see below) we strongly recommend a separate health insurance, because the student health care does not include i.e. hospital treatment.

-As a member of a Finnish student union you may use the services of the Finnish Student Health Service FSHS (YTHS in Finnish) at a subsidized cost.
+You may use the services of the Finnish Student Health Service FSHS (YTHS in Finnish) at a subsidized cost (the healthcare fee is paid to Kela).
 For more information, please see: www.yths.fi